 NOTE 7: Option 1 and 2 can be still applicable in Phase 2 if the requested FQDN is not configured to be local routed on the UL CL or the DNS traffic is encrypted.

+6.22.2.1 Mapping of GPSI from UE IP address

+Editor’s Note: This whole § is FFS.
+This relates to the FFS whether the SMF provides the ECS option / address of L-DNS server during PDU session establishment or during UE mobility or whether the LDNSR fetches the information from SMF;